hello-shohanur/Computer-Graphics/README.md

 # Computer Graphics Lab
 Assalamu Alaikum (السلام عليكم).
-In this repository, I showcase all the Computer Graphics lab projects that have already been done in lab class.
-All the project is coded with c++.
-For 2D and 3D graphics, use OpenGL libraries to make UI animations more responsive or handle embedded video or draw vector graphics.
+This repository contains all of the Computer Graphics lab projects that have already been completed in lab class.
+The entire project is written in C++.
+Use OpenGL libraries to make UI animations more responsive, manage embedded videos, and render vector graphics in 2D and 3D visuals.

 # Input & Output
 I used Codeblocks for completing all the projects.
 Download the Codeblocks and the OpenGL libraries setup files from the above Installation folder.